qurator-spk/neat/docs/Provenance.md

-# Preprocessing
+# Provenance

-The preprocessing pipeline that is developed at the [Berlin State Library](http://staatsbibliothek-berlin.de/) comprises the following steps:
+The processing pipeline that is developed at the [Berlin State Library](http://staatsbibliothek-berlin.de/) comprises the following steps: